Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 *Figure 2:* a maximun parsimony haplotype network with individuals from all populations and the outgroup.

 ## Methods
 Data for this project corresponds to real anonymized sequencing data from various populations of *your favorite marine organism.* Sequencing data was assembles to high coverage and mapping quality standards to a reference sequence of chromosome K available in NCBI.
-Data was anonymized using scripts 1 and 2 (see supplement).
+Data was anonymized using scripts 1, 2, and 3 (see supplement).
 Monomorphic and singleton (parsimony non-informative) locus were filtered using TASSEL 5 (http://www.maizegenetics.net/#!tassel/c17q9).
+Nexus files were built in SEAVIEW (http://www.molecularevolution.org/software/alignment/seaview).
+As opposed to MESQUITE, SEAVIEW outputs revbayes ready NEXUS files.

+Phylogenetic reconstructions were conducted in revbayes (rb) version 1.00 (March 2016) using two types of runs: heavy and light.
+Heavy runs were computationally expensive with 4 independent searches and 100,000 generations.
+Light runs are more computationally moderate with only 2 searches and 30,000 generations.
+For both types of runs, searches were conducted in independent nodes of the OSCAR computer cluster using the MPI version of revbayes (rb-mpi; rb scripts are included in the supplement).

 ## Results